Rental Property Lawyers In Calgary, AlbertaJeff Kahane2021-05-25T17:55:23+00:00

 If you are thinking of buying property to generate rental income or wish to sell your property, our rental property lawyers assist you with your transaction.
 We are proud to offer reasonable flat rate legal fees as follows:

 Please call for a quote on homes with a value over $1,000,000.
-Legal fees are subject to change without notice.
+Prices subject to change without notice.

 The flat rate legal fees include normal disbursements meaning that there is no additional charge for file administration fees, courier charges within Calgary, document fees, photocopy charges, fax charges, land title fees to register one title and one mortgage, two hours of purchase/sale related issue resolution and two separate payouts if required.
 Please note that if you are out of town, additional fees may apply for the signing agent in your area and delivery charges to return the documents to our office.
 Click here to learn more about our real estate legal fees.